kemaltekce/leanlearning/content/learning/40_iterative_mapping_emotions.md

 There are times when you are motivated and can jump right into learning.
 But there are also times of no motivation.
-It is difficult to sit down and start learning if you have no motivation.
+It is difficult to sit down and start learning if you have no motivation at all.

 But don't depend on motivation.
 Just start small.
 Small enough so that almost no motivation is needed.
 After starting, your motivation will build up and you will continue learning.
-The beginning is the most difficult.
+The beginning is the most difficult part.

 But how can you start small if learning is this huge, complex activity which requires a lot of energy?
 The iterative approach can help with this.
 It can